 - A draft of the Masters paper should be submitted to the research advisor(s) for comments and feedback.
 Once all revisions have been completed, the thesis should be resubmitted for final approval by the advisor.

 - A copy of the thesis should then be submitted to the Director of Graduate Studies (DGS).
-The advisor later meets with the student and submits a pass/fail grade to the Program Coordinator for processing.
+Once the DGS approves, Program Coordinator should be notified for processing.
 Please note that on occassion an additional reader may be assigned by the DGS for a "second read."
 This is not unusual, and generally occus when the DGS is seeking comment from a reader more familiar with the research and/or subject matter.

 - Once the thesis has been approved by the DGS, you must complete the Application of Degree or Certificate form and return it to the Diploma Division, 210 Kent Hall.
 Please note that due dates for May and October conferral can be found on the Registrar's Office website.